 Migration in Southampton

-Since 2004, high levels of economic migration from Eastern Europe into Southampton has contributed to the development and sustainability of many business activities, thereby bringing in greater richness and diversity to city life.
+In recent decades, high levels of economic migration from Eastern Europe into Southampton have contributed to the development and sustainability of many business activities, thereby bringing in greater richness and diversity to city life.
 In addition, strong community relations over many decades have contributed to maintaining cohesiveness in the city.

 Net international migration to both the UK and Southampton has been continually positive since 1994, contributing to population growth.
 However, there are some signs that international migration is slowing over the last few years following a period of growth.
-From a peak of 14.3 people per 1,000 population in 2015, NET long-term international migration fell to 7.3 people per 1,000 population in 2017 in Southampton.
-Nationally, this is partly due to a fall in EU long-term immigration, which is now at its lowest since 2013.
-In contrast, Non-EU long-term immigration has gradually increased over the last five years to similar levels seen in 2011.
-Since 2016, overall long-term immigration to the UK for work has continued to decrease and looking at all available data sources, this has mainly been due to the fall in EU immigration to the UK for work (ONS, 2019).
+From a peak of 14.3 people per 1,000 population in 2015, NET long-term international migration fell to 11.6 people per 1,000 population in 2020 in Southampton.
+Compared to 4.1 per 1,000 population for England.
+The current data does not consider any changes resulting from the COVID-19 pandemic.

-Figures on internal migration between areas in the United Kingdom, up to the end of June 2018, shows that more people have left Southampton than have arrived.
-Just over 17,700 people arrived in the city and just over 20,500 left the city since 2017, giving a net migration of -2,811 or -11.1 people per 1,000 population.
-Southampton is not alone in having net negative internal migration, with 140 local authorities in England having more people moving out than in, many of which are in London.
-The Office of National Statistics suggest that an important part of the explanation for this is that many parents with young children move out of London.
-London is also the most common region of first residence for international migrants to the UK and some of these may later move to other regions, potentially also with children.
-Although this applies to London, similar factors may also contribute to the high net outflows from many provincial cities such as Southampton (ONS, 2019).
+Figures on internal migration between areas in the UK, up to the end of June 2020, shows that more people have left Southampton than have arrived.
+Just over 15,500 people arrived in the city and just over 19,000 left the city since 2019, giving a net internal migration of -3,536 or -13.6 people per 1,000 population.
+Southampton is not alone in having net negative internal migration, with 120 local authorities in England having more people moving out than in, many of which are in London.
+Southampton is ranked 17th highest negative net internal migration with Birmingham having the highest loss of -13,256 people in the same period.

 Unsurprisingly, areas with the largest internal migration to and from Southampton are neighbouring authorities.
-In particular, there is a close relationship with Eastleigh with 1,429 people migrating into the city from Eastleigh between 2017 and 2018 and 2,516 moving from Southampton to Eastleigh.
-This is a net migration of -1087 people to Eastleigh or -8.2 people per 1,000 population.
-Much of the net positive internal migration into Southampton over the same period comes from London boroughs, the largest of which is from Hillingdon (22 people).
-The chart below illustrates the top 25 areas with migration to and from Southampton.
-In addition, the Office for National Statistics have produced an interactive map to visualise internal migration patterns between local authority areas.
+In particular, there is a close relationship with Eastleigh with 1,105 people migrating into the city from Eastleigh between 2019 and 2020 and 2,373 moving from Southampton to Eastleigh.
+This is a net internal migration of -1,267 people to Eastleigh or -9.35 people per 1,000 population.
+The chart illustrates the top 25 areas with internal migration to and from Southampton.